 What Are the Courses in Most Computer Security Online Degree Programs?

 The core courses of most online computer security programs cover programming, encryption and basic protocols.
 Students also learn about basic and advanced computer security.
 Read this article to learn more about the courses in online computer security bachelor's programs.
-Schools offering Computer Forensics degrees can also be found in these popular choices.

 Overview of Core Coursework